Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Basil

 Yes, chickens can eat basil.
-Basils are safe for chickens and also keep the intestines and respiratory systems of your flocks healthy.
-But giving to hens may change the taste of the eggs.
+Basils are safe for chickens and keep your flocks’ intestines and respiratory systems healthy.
+But giving it to hens may change the taste of the eggs.

 Alfalfa